Policy last updated

 Arborist reports

-When procuring an arborist report, schools must ensure all trees on site are inspected and included in the arborist report with an appropriate risk rating.
-Schools should request quotes for any works related to high-risk trees.
-For further reference on how to engage a qualified arborist, refer to the Contractor OHS Management Policy and the OHS provider (staff login required)
+Schools must request quotes for any works related to high-risk trees.
+For further reference on how to engage a qualified arborist, refer to the Contractor OHS Management policy and the OHS provider (staff login required).

 Risk rating for trees under the safe tree program

-- urgent – should be undertaken immediately, these trees represent an immediate hazard
+- Urgent – should be undertaken immediately, these trees represent an immediate hazard

-- medium – should be undertaken within 12 to 24 months
+- Medium – should be undertaken within 12 to 24 months

 Removing stumps from school sites

 Tree stumps should be removed when they are in a high-traffic area and when they pose a safety risk at the arborist’s recommendation.
 Schools should ensure that any potential soil contamination concerns are reviewed prior to stump removal.
-In cases where removing the tree stump might cause additional damage, such as damage to underground pipes, the tree stumps should be ground down rather than removed.
-For further information relating to soils, refer to the Asbestos Management Policy.

 Native tree replanting